duyhominhnguyen/LVM-Med/checkpoints/README.md

-## Place pre-trained model is this folder please
+## Please place pre-trained models in this folder